ethras/flow-maestro/commands/qa.md

 ## Workflow

 1. **Review State**
-   - Confirm `tasks.md` items are either completed or assigned follow-ups.
+   - Confirm `tasks.md` items (and sub-bullets) are either completed or assigned follow-ups.
    - Re-read `plan.md` to make sure scope and risks are addressed.

 2. **Verification Log**